Skip to main content

 Business tier$69-73/month — 5,000 tasks$29/month — 40,000 operations

-One important note: Make and Zapier count “operations” differently.
-In Zapier, each step in a multi-step automation counts as one task.
-In Make, a “scenario run” counts differently — a complex 10-step automation may use fewer operations in Make than the equivalent workflow in Zapier.
-In practice, Make is even cheaper than the raw pricing comparison suggests.
+One important detail on how the two platforms count: in Zapier, each step in a multi-step automation counts as one task.
+In Make, a scenario run counts operations differently — a 10-step automation may consume fewer operations in Make than the equivalent in Zapier.
+In practice, Make is often cheaper than raw pricing suggests.

 CapabilityZapierMake